noalbalint/noalbalint/README.md

-📍 Currently living in Graz, Austria
+📍 From Canada, based in Europe

-🌎 Originally from a small island in western Canada (pop.
-900) <br>

 👨‍💻 Vue.js, Typescript, Less.js, Jest, Cypress, and a tiny bit of many other things